 The engineer of trusted change

-So yes, something real has shifted.
+So yes, something has changed.

 Less syntax priest.
 Less merge cop.